January 26, 2026

 Obesity is a condition that has physical and psychological dimensions.
 Research shows that individuals living with excess weight face higher rates of depression, anxiety, low self-esteem, body image concerns, and emotional eating.
 All of these make weight loss more challenging to sustain.
 The mind matters when it comes to losing weight successfully.

 Emotional distress can lead to overeating as a coping mechanism, while weight stigma, health complications, and social pressures can worsen mental health, creating a vicious cycle that keeps people stuck.
-Experts now emphasize that most people can't break this cycle with diet alone.
-Psychology must be part of weight management solutions.

 The evidence backs this up.
 One randomized controlled trial found that participants who completed just eight solution-focused sessions improved their nutrition and exercise habits and lost weight, while the control group gained weight.
 Another review identified 13 psychological interventions (such as CBT, mindfulness, and motivational interviewing) that helped adults reduce weight while improving related mood and behavior patterns.